Digital Forensics

 Network Configuration

-To introduce basic networking concepts in a practical context, including the design, installation and configuration of a network and to introduce networking protocols and services including addressing mechanisms, in the context of existing and emerging network technologies and standards.
+Learn basic networking concepts in a practical context, including the design, installation, and configuration of a network.
+Understand networking protocols and services.

 Develop the knowledge of the underlying principles of IT Governance and Information Security.